-Problems, and Total Problems.
+Child Behavior Checklist for 11⁄2-5-year olds.
+The CBCL is a 100-item parent and teacher measure assessing a wide range of child behaviors and symptoms with subscales measuring Emotionally Reactive, Anxious/Depressed, Somatic Complaints, Withdrawn, Sleep Problems, Attention Problems, and Aggressive Behavior as well as broader subscales measuring Internalizing Problems, Externalizing Problems, and Total Problems.
 T-scores greater than 70 are considered clinically elevated, and scores from 65-70 are considered borderline.
 T-scores below 65 are considered to be in the normative range.
 Emma's mother's responses on the CBCL indicated clinical elevations on Emotionally Reactive (T-score = 75), Somatic Complaints (T-score = 75), Attention Problems (T-score = 80), and Aggressive Behavior (T-score = 88).
 Teacher ratings on the CBCL indicated a borderline elevation on Emotionally Reactive (T-score = 68).

 Eyberg Child Behavior Inventory.
 The ECBI is a 36-item measure of common behavior problems where parents rate the extent to which the behavior occurs (Intensity Scale) and endorse whether or not the behavior is a problem (Problem Scale) on a 7-point scale.
 T-scores 60 and above are considered clinically elevated.
-Both of Emma's parents completed the ECBI, and both reports indicated elevations in the intensity of her disruptive behavior (Mother: T-score 72; Father: T-score 73) as well as their perceptions of it being problematic (Mother T-score: 80 and Father T-score: 76).
+Both of Emma's parents completed the ECBI, and both reports indicated elevations in the intensity of her disruptive behavior (Mother: T-score = 72; Father: T-score = 73) as well as their perceptions of it being problematic (Mother T-score = 80 and Father T-score = 76).

 Spence Preschool Anxiety Scale.
-The SPAS is a 34-item measure of anxiety symptoms in children ages 3-6 years old with subscales measuring OCD, Social Anxiety, Separation Anxiety, Physical Injury/Fears, and Generalized Anxiety as well as a Total Score.
+The SPAS is a 34-item measure of anxiety symptoms in children, ages 3-6 years old, with subscales measuring OCD, Social Anxiety, Separation Anxiety, Physical Injury/Fears, and Generalized Anxiety as well as a Total Score.
 Emma's scores fell in the normative range on Separation Anxiety, Generalized Anxiety, Social Anxiety, Physical Injury/Fears, and Total Anxiety.
 Her scores fell in the elevated range (though not clinically elevated) for OCD (T-score = 62).

 Dyadic Parent Child Interaction Coding System.
 The DPICS is a standardized behavioral observation system designed to assess the quality of parent-child social interaction.
-Observations are conducted in three 5-minute situations (child-led play, parent-led play, and clean-up) and assesses parenting and child behavior problems.
-Parenting behavior observed included positive following during childled (which included behavior descriptions, praises, and reflections) and negative leading during child-directed (consisting of commands, questions, and negative talk) and total commands during parent-led play and clean-up.
+Observations are conducted in three 5-minute situations (child-led play, parent-led play, and clean-up) and are used to assess parenting and child behavior problems.
+Parenting behavior observed included positive following during child-led (which included behavior descriptions, praises, and reflections) and negative leading during child-led (consisting of commands, questions, and negative talk) and total commands during parent-led play and clean-up.
 Percent compliance was coded for the child during parent-led and clean-up.
-Parent-child interactions demonstrated that parents had difficulty allowing Emma to lead the play during the child-led interaction and frequently used questions and commands in attempt to redirect from behaviors they perceived to be bossy or controlling (e.g., taking all of the blocks).
+Parent-child interactions demonstrated that parents had difficulty allowing Emma to lead the play during the child-led interaction and frequently used questions and commands in attempt to redirect from behaviors they perceived to be bossy or controlling (e.g., taking all the blocks).
 Her mother gave some critical feedback at these moments, and her father used questions and commands to try to distract her.
 During parent-led play, she resisted parent commands and frequently negotiated with both parents.
 Parents frequently repeated themselves and attempted to reason with her to gain compliance.
-During clean-up with her father, Emma began screaming and throwing toys (magnetic tiles).
+During the clean-up with her father, Emma began screaming and throwing toys (magnetic tiles).
 At this point, he stopped trying to get her to clean up and used questions and commands to try to calm her down.